 conda config --prepend channels https://ftp.osuosl.org/pub/open-ce/current/

-Creating conda environments (recommended)
+Creating Conda Environments (recommended)

 With conda, you can create environments that have different versions of Python or packages installed in them.
 Conda environments are optional but recommended.
 If not used, packages are installed in the default environment called base, which often has a higher risk of containing conflicting packages or dependencies.
 Switching between environments is called activating the environment.